QuickFastly/NR-wiki/docs/Nova-Regna/Characters/Incarnations & Gods/Haida.md

 Her alignment and attunement go hand in hand to enable her to project her senses over long distances, effectively allowing her to listen to conversations from the other side of the world as though she were in the room, communicate telepathically with, read the emotions of, or create grand, complex, extremely convincing illusions for one person at a time over long distances, or up to 50 people at a time within visual range.

 Her abilities can also synergize with the abilities of others through physical contact if they're compatible.
 For instance, when she and Freya work together, her telepathic abilities become limitless, but Freya takes full control over them, using Haida as a conduit to telepathically communicate through.
-With [[Neven]], Haida gains the ability to additionally read the thoughts and memories of people within her typical limitations, and Neven shares the full experience.
+With [Neven](./Neven), Haida gains the ability to additionally read the thoughts and memories of people within her typical limitations, and Neven shares the full experience.

 Unlike the rest of the incarnations, her attunement does not grant her any kind of increase in physical strength or durability.
 Instead, it allows her to survive without food, water, or sleep.